netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 4. The infrastructure can **configure applications** through [environment variables](https://12factor.net/config).
 (SEP)
 5. The infrastructure **captures application logs** at [stdout](https://12factor.net/logs).
 (SEP)
 6. The infrastructure **aggregates those logs** and makes them available through a command-line and/or web interface.
-7. The infrastructure **automatically builds** the application source when commits are pushed to the application repository, producing in a OCI container build artefact.
+7. The infrastructure **automatically builds** the application source when commits are pushed to the application repository, producing in an OCI container build artefact.
 (AUTO)
 8. The infrastructure **automatically runs application tests** when commits are pushed to the application repository.
 (AUTO)
 9. The infrastructure **automatically deploys** new application versions to an acceptance and/or production environment.
 (AUTO)
 10. The infrastructure is **highly available** corresponding to the infrastructure supplier’s SLA: